apache/spark/docs/running-on-kubernetes.md

 ## Local Storage

 Spark supports using volumes to spill data during shuffles and other operations.
-To use a volume as local storage, the volume's name should be set with `spark-local-dir` prefix and mount path should be set in the `spark.local.dir`, for example:
+To use a volume as local storage, the volume's name should starts with `spark-local-dir-` and the mount path should be set in the spark configuration `spark.local.dir` or in the pod environment variable `SPARK_LOCAL_DIRS`, for example:

 ```
 --conf spark.kubernetes.driver.volumes.[VolumeType].spark-local-dir-[VolumeName].mount.path=<mount path>